pavdwest/stepper/README.md

 General:

 * Define your process with multiple Tasks
-* Extend `Tasks` class to implement the behaviour of the Tasks
+* Extend `Tasks` class to implement the behaviour of your newly defined Tasks
+    * The magic should happen in `perform`
-* Create an instance of `Process` and pass in the process yaml file
+* Create an instance of `Process` and pass in your process yaml file.
+Task instances will be created for you.
+* Call `run` on your process instance
 * Profit?

 # How to run

-Just run `stepper.rb` with Ruby
+Just run `stepper.rb` with Ruby to see an example

 # TODOS

+* Status & Result fields
 * Multiple Parent Tasks
+* Name passed to init
 * Error checks
     * Check that references exist
     * Useful errors